heliocloud-data/platform/README.md

 - instance/default.yaml - A default configuration file used for ALL HelioCloud instance deployments.
 You can refer to this file to understand how you can fine tune your instance configuration.
 This file should not be altered as it is the base for deployment (add on YAML files override these settings)
 - instance/example.yaml - An example configuration file showing the typical override settings that would be used when deploying a production HelioCloud instance.

-The following steps will guide you through the process of making your own instance configuration file.
+The following steps will guide you through the process of creating your own instance configuration file in preparation for a deployment.

 ### 2.1 Creating instance configuration
 Make your own copy of the instance configuration example file found at `instance/example.yaml` using a name